graememckinley/Pathfinding/README.md

 ### `SafestShortestPath.java`

-This class deals with implementation of the Lagrangian Relaxation Based Aggregated Cost algorithm (LARAC).
+This class deals with implementation of the LARAC algorithm.
 An explanation of the algorithm can be found [here](https://cs.ou.edu/~thulasi/Misc/AKCE%20October%2025.pdf).
 This implementation deals with finding the shortest path from the start to the destination that also has a damage cost less than our `health`
 (i.e. the shortest safest path).